Top Plants for Seaside Gardens

 Daylily

-Daylilies seem to thrive anywhere you plant them -- so it should be no surprise they'll also do well by the beach.
+Thriving just about anywhere you plant them, daylilies make a reliable choice for seaside gardens.
 They bear grassy foliage and flowers in a wide range of shades, from bright reds and deep purples to golden-yellows, eye-catching oranges, and creamy white.

 Zones: 3-10